-- Download the certificate and install it on the application website.
-Security Services > Identity Provider for SaaS > Edit Settings > click Download Certificate - Set up the single sign-on settings on the SaaS application side, using the same parameters to configure the application.
+• Set up the single sign-on settings on the SaaS application side, using the same parameters to configure the application.

-Configuring End-User Access to the Single Sign-On URL
+Configuring End-user Access to the Single Sign-on URL

 After you configure the Web Security appliance as an identity provider and create a SaaS Application Authentication Policy for the SaaS application, the appliance creates a single sign-on URL (SSO URL).
-The Web Security appliance uses the application name configured in the SaaS Application Authentication Policy to generate the single sign-on URL.
-The single sign-on URL format is:
+The Web Security appliance uses the application name configured in the SaaS Application Authentication Policy to generate the single sign-on URL; the SSO URL format is: